AIREEXZIP2/Paint_with_fun/README.md

 ## About The Project

-** The Painting tool project is simply in HTML, CSS, and JavaScript.
-Taking about the features of this system, this project does not consist of many features.
+ ## The Painting tool project is simply in HTML, CSS, and JavaScript.
+Taking about the features of this system, in this project you can draw in infinite colour.
-You can do things like drawing and writing texts.
-You cannot save your sketches.
-But you can click on new to start from the beginning....
+You can do things like drawing and writing texts.you can also save your work  . and click on new to start from the beginning....

 ## Link to open the painting website-
 https://aireexzip2.github.io/Paint_with_fun/